-This course provides a basic understanding of the role of accounting information in the business decision-making process.
-This course is designed to provide students with a focus on accounting from the management perspective.
-Students will improve their decision-making skills, and to assist them in understanding how to use accounting information to make quality business decisions.
-Students will learn to calculate break-even point, target net income, job-order and process costing and to use accounting in a manufacturing environment.
-Students will learn to prepare reports with recommendations to management regarding financial decisions.
+This course is designed to provide students with a focus on accounting from the manufacturing perspective.
+Students will improve their decision making skills, and understand how to use accounting information to make quality financial decisions.
+Students will learn to calculate breakeven point, target net income, job-order and process costing, Cost Volume Profit Analysis and to use accounting in a manufacturing environment.
+Students will learn to interpret internal accounting reports and to consider quantitative and qualitative factors in financial decision making.
 (Sp)